-To output 1080/24p film material from HDMI OUT terminals, set the output video resolution to either Auto, 1080/24p or Source Direct.
+To output 1080/24p film material from HDMI OUT terminal, set the output video resolution to either Auto or Source Direct.

-- 1080/24p signals can only be output from the HDMI OUT terminals.
-They cannot be output from other video terminals. - When Auto is selected, the picture is output at 60 frames/ second if your TV is not compatible with 1080/24p signals. - When 1080/24p or Source Direct is selected, the signals are output as such, even if your TV is not compatible with 1080/24p signals.
-If the picture is not displayed properly, use OUTPUT RESOLUTION to set an output video resolution at which the video and audio signals are properly output. - Even if Auto, 1080/24p or Source Direct is selected, 720/24p video signals are output at 60 frames/second. - When 1080/24p is selected, the motion may be unnatural or the picture may not be clear, depending on the source.
-In this case, set the resolution to something other than 1080/24p.
+- 1080/24p signals can only be output from the HDMI OUT terminal.
+They cannot be output from other video terminals. - When Auto is selected, the picture is output at 60 frames/second if your TV is not compatible with 1080/ 24p signals. - When Source Direct is selected, the signals are output as such, even if your TV is not compatible with 1080/24p signals.
+If the picture is not displayed properly, use OUTPUT RESOLUTION to set an output video resolution at which the video and audio signals are properly output. - Even if Auto or Source Direct is selected, 720/24p video signals are output at 60 frames/second.